ucsb-cs148-s21/1pm-t6-ucsb-poll/docs/AUTH0SETUP.md

 Enter this into Heroku.com to create a new application as shown below.

-If your app name is, for example, `jpa03-cgaucho`, then the eventual URL of this application is now, for example `https://ucsb-polls-id.herokuapp.com`
+If your app name is, for example, `ucsb-polls-id`, then the eventual URL of this application is now, for example `https://ucsb-polls-id.herokuapp.com`

 ![Create new app on Heroku](./images/heroku-new-app.gif)